Nuchal translucency test

 Your provider may advise this test to screen your baby for Down syndrome.
 Many pregnant women decide to have this test.

-Nuchal translucency is usually done between the 11th and 14th week of pregnancy.
+Nuchal translucency is usually done between 12 and 14 weeks of pregnancy.
 It can be done earlier in pregnancy than

 A normal amount of fluid in the back of the neck during ultrasound means it is very unlikely your baby has Down syndrome or another genetic disorder.

 Nuchal translucency measurement increases with gestational age.
 This is the period between conception and birth.
 The higher the measurement compared to babies the same gestational age, the higher the risk is for certain genetic disorders.